There Is No Hell (part 1)

 I understood this when I was young.
 People would say things like, “we can’t limit God with our ideas”.
 But the problem is that God has chosen to limit himself.
 God has chosen to reveal himself to us, and his revelation is that he is LOVE.

 If God reveals that he is love, and defines in detail what love means, then we have to expect God to act consistently with that revelation.
 And if he doesn’t act in that way, that calls into question the whole idea of God at all.

 That’s exactly where millions of people stand.
 The God they have heard about is inconsistent and unloving.

 The doctrine of hell is important, because it tells us what kind of God we have.
 The doctrine of hell is important.
 And it’s wrong.

 The Idea of Justice Unfortunately, when trying to disprove a pervasive concept, we have to spend our time arguing against interpretations of certain passages of scripture.
 This gives the impression that we are fighting an interpretive uphill battle.
-The truth is, the “proof-texts” for hell are so few and out-of-context that without 2,000 years of Catholic-pagan teaching behind us, no one would come up with the idea of hell on their own.
+The truth is, the “proof-texts” for hell are so few and out-of-context that without 2,000 years of mixed-up teaching behind us, no one would come up with the idea of hell on their own.

 So, to even the balance here, let’s list a couple of cursory arguments against hell on the basis of justice.